Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida State Stats and Trends

-- The Seminoles have been underdogs by 1.5 points or more two times this season and covered the spread once.
+- This season, the Seminoles have one ATS win in two games as an underdog of 1.5 points or more.

-- Florida State's games this season have hit the over one time in three opportunities (33.3%).
+- Florida State's games this year have gone over the total in one out of three opportunities (33.3%).

 - The Seminoles have turned the ball over six more times (10 total) than the Cardinals have forced a turnover (4) this season.